recommenders-team/recommenders/reco_utils/README.md

 We are currently evaluating inclusion of the following dependencies:

- - vowpalwabbit: currently examples show how to use vowpal wabbit after it has been installed on the command line; using the PyPI package with the sklearn api will facilitate easier integration into python environments
+ - vowpalwabbit: current examples show how to use vowpal wabbit after it has been installed on the command line; using the PyPI package with the sklearn api will facilitate easier integration into python environments
  - azureml: several example notebooks and utilities in reco_utils/azureml use functionality from this dependency, but it can cause version conflicts with other dependencies so work-arounds are under investigation.

 # Contents